Saint-Aubin-des-Bois, Calvados

 Saint-Aubin-des-Bois ([sɛ̃.t‿obɛ̃ de bwa]) is a commune in the Calvados department in the Normandy region in northwestern France.

 Population

 Events

-Saint-Aubin-des-Bois hosts an annual event each August, attracting over 5000 visitors, with demonstrations of traditional countryside skills, machinery (farm), vehicles and cars from earliest steam driven to 1960's vehicles.
+Saint-Aubin-des-Bois hosts an annual event each August, attracting over 5000 visitors, with demonstrations of traditional countryside skills, machinery (farm), vehicles and cars from earliest steam driven to 1960s vehicles.
 It is held on the third Sunday of August each year.